 Continuing education and certifications are a great way to keep up-to-date on your craft, and are tax deductible.
 Taking an online course to improve your business, or gaining an extra certification to help you pick up new clients can be done tax-free, as long as they are 100% business-related.
 For example, you can’t deduct that yoga certification for your accounting business, but getting your continuing education credits to keep your CPA license is deductible.

 Related >>> The 7 Best Online Investing Courses for 2023

 As a freelancer, you may require equipment to run your business and regularly go through consumable supplies.
 As long as these expenses are “necessary and ordinary” for the operation of your business, they are 100% deductible.

 But some larger equipment purchases can’t just be deducted right away.
 You may need to amortize the deduction over the life of the equipment.

-If you drive to a client’s location for your freelance work, or drive a few miles each week as part of your business, you can deduct the mileage on your tax return.
-The mileage deduction rate for the IRS is very generous: It includes estimated depreciation and maintenance, and is taxed at a rate of 58.5¢ per mile for the first half of the year, and 62.5¢ per mile from July 1, 2022 to the end of the year.
+If you drive to a client’s location for your freelance work or drive a few miles each week as part of your business, you can deduct the mileage on your tax return.
+The mileage deduction rate for the IRS is very generous: It includes estimated depreciation and maintenance and is taxed at a rate of 65.5¢ per mile as of January 1, 2023.

 How To File Your Taxes As a Freelancer